campoy/go-tooling-workshop/1-source-code/2-writing/3-vet-and-lint.md

 Let's see how to use [errcheck](https://github.com/kisielk/errcheck).
 This tool detects when an error is silently ignored.
-This means that for a function that returns at least one error we are ommitting to check the returned values.
+This means that for a function that returns at least one error we are omitting to check the returned values.

 Given a `foo() error` function, we'll say that: